 2. Keeping the romance alive

-A couple I know, who in my humble opinion have been having the romance of the century, have one ritual they adhere to.
-They go on a honeymoon every year.
-Just the two of them – away from the metropolis, the kids, (now grandkids) – to do stuff together.
-Mind you, they aren’t the happiest of campers, they complain about the hotel almost every time, but whenever they do they are complaining together.
-After all these years it’s a tradition that they say has kept their romance alive.
-In the journey of life, taking a journey together for each other is what travelling means to them.
+Mind you, they aren’t the happiest of campers, they complain about the hotel almost every time but whenever they do they are complaining together.
+After all these years, This travel-for-two tradition that they say has kept their romance alive.
+In the journey of life, embarking on different journeys together and for each other is what has kept their relationship strong through the years.
 That’s the beauty of travelling as a couple often.

 Related reading: 5 places in India you should go to for your next vacation!